 Men in the Middle Ages wore a variety of clothing that was dictated largely by their status in society.
 Wealthier men could afford better quality fabrics and more elaborate designs, while poorer men had to make do with whatever materials they could afford.
 Wool and linen were the most common fabrics used for clothing, and most men wore an undershirt, tunic, and trousers.
 The undershirt was typically hip-length with long sleeves, and the trousers were held up with a belt.
 The tunic was pulled over the head and reached down to the knees.
 It was usually decorated at the wrists, neck, and hem, and was long-sleeved.

-See also Facts about aldi stores?
+See also Facts about ald?

 The women wore long tunics made of wool, linen or silk.
 Some tunics were decorated with expensive jewellery such as gold and silver.
 They also wore woollen trousers or skirts.
 Their shoes were usually made of leather and fastened with laces or buckles.